The Hist Warden

 As for shouts, Elemental Fury is the only true essential one here.
 Every rank of Elemental Fury increases your dual swing speed of unenchanted weapons by 20% or 30%, with 70% faster swing speed at max rank (note: this works as long as the left-hand weapon is not enchanted, but personally I like the look of using two unenchanted weapons, plus you really wont need an extra enchantment).
 It also stacks additive with Dual Flurry, which at max rank under the effects of maxed Elemental Fury gives you about 3x faster dual swing speed.
 Slow Time is also quite nice as it benefits from the Stability perk in Alteration, increasing your Slow Time duration by 50%.
 Dragonrend is also nice if you don't want to carry a bow to get a Dragon's attention.
 If you do go with the bow, you can enchant it or fortify it for a little extra damage, but don't go out of your way to become an archer until you've fulfilled the other parts of the build.

 Finally, for leveling, prioritize magicka since we are reliant on the defensive capabilities of alteration and restoration.
 After than, split between health and stamina.
 A simple formula is to level health -> magicka -> stamina -> magicka.
 Stamina will be necessary to chain dual wield power attacks, though if you run out of stamina you can use normal dual attacks just fine.
-One component of the build I haven't talked about is the fact that you will want to travel with a companion!
+One component of the build I haven't talked about in depth is the fact that you will want to travel with a companion!
 Any companion will do, this is entirely up to you.
 The goal of focusing on magicka and Restoration is to get Grand Healing (and often dual cast it for about 210 magicka at max Restoration) so that you can heal both yourself and your companion.
 You'll also want to dual cast Ebonyflesh to fortify your armor rating since we're using Light Armor (~282 magicka at max Alteration).
 Also, since we care about dragon armor/weapons, you'll want a companion to carry dragon bones and scales for you.
 Remember that the Hist Warden is used to fighting alongside people, so this aspect of the build is pretty central for the roleplay.

 : Lawful Neutral (you can tilt good or evil as you develop your character).